4km3/hms/docs/day1/CI/slides/CI.md

 - Built around the concept of pipelines
 - Pipelines enable software lifecycle management
 - Its point & click interface is at odds with good CI principles
-- Developers recognized this and adopted a DSL based pipeline description system
+- Jenkins developers recognized this and adopted a DSL based pipeline description system

 ---